cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-operator-family.md

 The operators should not be defined by SQL functions.
 A SQL function is likely to be inlined into the calling query, which will prevent the optimizer from recognizing that the query matches an index.

-Before Greenplum Database 6.0, the `OPERATOR` clause could include a `RECHECK` option.
+Before Cloudberry Database 6.0, the `OPERATOR` clause could include a `RECHECK` option.
 This option is no longer supported.
-Greenplum Database now determines whether an index operator is "lossy" on-the-fly at run time.
+Cloudberry Database now determines whether an index operator is "lossy" on-the-fly at run time.
 This allows more efficient handling of cases where an operator might or might not be lossy.

 ## Examples